42-AI/ExplosiveAI/README.md

 You can help by reporting bugs or suggesting features / improvements.

-Don't be shy to say something looks wierd or stupid or to ask for stuff (i.e I wanna be able to play against my AI)
+Don't be shy to say something looks wierd or stupid or to ask for stuff.

 If you want to help dev on the project contact us at contact@42ai.fr.